algolia/instantsearch/CONTRIBUTING.md

 - `fix`: for any resolution of an issue (identified or not)
 - `feat`: for any new feature
 - `refactor`: for any code change that neither adds a feature nor fixes an issue
+- `docs`: for any documentation change or addition
 - `chore`: for anything that is not related to the library itself (doc, tooling)

 Even though the scope is optional, we try to fill it in as it helps us better understand the impact of a change.
 We either use the name of the widget/connector/component impacted or we use impact topic (e.g. `docs`, `tooling`, `deps`, `ci`).